2022 at University College Birmingham

 For other help outside of University College Birmingham, you can call the mental health support line offered by Birmingham and Solihull NHS Trust.
 The helpline is available on 0121 262 3555 or 0800 915 9292 and is open 24 hours a day, 7 days a week.
 For more details, visit the Trust’s website.

 Further support is also available through Student Minds, the UK’s student mental health charity.

 What if I am having other difficulties while studying?

 Our Student Engagement Team is available to provide a variety of support, including advice and guidance, mentoring or directing you to our other support teams.

 If you are seeking general advice, you can send an email to firstname.lastname@example.org.
-For more complex issues, you can book an appointment with our engagement team – this will initially consist of a phone call, followed by a meeting online depending on the circumstances.
+For more complex issues, you can book an appointment with our engagement team.

 We encourage all students to join our UCB Community page on Canvas, where you can book your appointment with one of our engagement officers, as well as finding more information about our support teams.